 First Chapter Section 5

-If as the result of your life observations or experiences, your consciousness inputs/outputs voice of blame and negative judgment to your consciousness, you will output apathy, boredom, and helplessness which will lead to depression (see the left side of the illustration and the vicious circle).
-You must realize that all these happen because of skewed observations, perceptions, and your past programming (machinery).
+If your awareness inputs or outputs a voice of blame and negative judgment as a consequence of your life observations or experiences, you will output apathy, boredom, and helplessness, which will lead to depression (see the left side of the figure and the vicious loop).
+You must recognize that all of these things occur as a result of distorted views, perceptions, and previous programming (machinery).

-If you change your observation (changing the input) and also set up the new machinery of mindfulness, intrinsic motivations, autonomy, integration, relatedness, and creativity, you will get self determination, healthy curiosity, competency, skills, self–esteem, choice, enjoyment of tasks, more defined goals, improved information gathering, doing it because it is interesting, and achievement orientation as output.
-This is the right side of the illustration where you create a positive or friendly circle or virtuous circle.
+You will get self-determination, healthy curiosity, competency, skills, self-esteem, choice, enjoyment of tasks, more defined goals, improved information gathering, doing it because it is interesting, and achievement orientation as output if you change your observation (change the input) and also set up the new machinery of mindfulness, intrinsic motivations, autonomy, integration, relatedness, and creativity.
+On the right side of the picture, draw a positive, friendly, or virtuous circle.

-Scientific or Psychological Externalizing (“Externalizing” is an approach to therapy that encourages persons to objectify and, at times, to personify the problems that they experience as oppressive.
-In this process, the problem becomes a separate entity and thus external to the person or relationship that was ascribed as the problem or/and any approach that psychologically takes the subjects outside of themselves and allowed them to see their own unhealthy behavior more objectively) through spiritual paths, meditation skills such as mindfulness, and even Yoga also help with this procedure.
+Externalizing (“Externalizing”) is a therapeutic strategy that encourages individuals to objectify and, at times, personify the oppressive conditions they encounter.
+The issue becomes a distinct entity and hence external to the person or relationship that was labeled as the problem throughout this process, or any strategy that psychologically pulls the subjects outside of themselves and helps them to observe their own harmful behavior more objectively.
+This method is also aided by spiritual pathways, meditation abilities such as awareness, and even Yoga.

-When you master spiritual meditation, there comes a point when insights about yourself, your mind and how it works (basically the left side of your consciousness from our illustration) will flash into your mind and that is when you can dismantle it effectively.
+When you master spiritual meditation, insights about yourself, your mind, and how it operates (essentially the left half of your awareness in our diagram) will burst into your head, and this is when you can efficiently demolish it.

 There is an old story about a famous rabbi living in Europe who was visited one day by a man who had traveled by ship from New York to see him.
 The man came to the great rabbi’s dwelling, a large house on a street in a European city, and was directed to the rabbi’s room, which was in the attic.
 He entered to find the master living in a room with a bed, a chair, and a few books.
 The man had expected much more.
 After greetings, he asked, “Rabbi, where are your things?”
 The rabbi asked in return, “Well, where are yours?”
 His visitor replied, “But, Rabbi, I’m only passing through,” and the master answered, “So am I, so am I.”